Man Held Over Hoax Call - UrduPoint

 Man Held Over Hoax Call

-LODHRAN, (UrduPoint / Pakistan Point News - 5th Oct, 2024) Police claimed to have arrested a person over hoax call of dacoity on the police helpline here on Saturday.
+MULTAN, (UrduPoint / Pakistan Point News - 12th Oct, 2024) Police arrested a man over a hoax call of mobile phone snatching on the police helpline here on Saturday.

-According to spokesperson for police, an outlaw named Ismatullah informed police on helpline (Pukar 15), claiming that four unknown outlaws snatched mobile phone, motorcycle and cash from him.
+According to a spokesperson for police, Saqib Ali called the emergency helpline, Pukar 15, claiming that an outlaw had snatched his mobile phone and fled.

-The police team responded promptly and reached the spot but there was no robbery incident.
-There was business related issue among them.
+Upon receiving the call, police promptly arrived at the scene to investigate.

 Recent Stories